UNDP-Data/ui-starter-kit-react/readme.md

 # UI Starter Kit (replace with the title of the Project)

-#### His is a template to initiate project with preinstalled library for design system and data visualization and tooling for linting and prettier.
+This is a template to initiate project with preinstalled library for design system and data visualization and tooling for linting and prettier.

 ## Table of Contents